How to raise pH in an African cichlid tank

 Buffers can be added to tapwater or RO water and even if you live in a soft water area with a low pH, as long as you add buffer every time you change the water, you can literally have hard water with a high pH on tap too.

-Use calcareous decor
+Use calcareous decor to buffer pH

 Calcareous substrates are sands and gravels that are made up of natural materials which can buffer pH, hardness, or both.
 These include limestone gravels, coral sand, coral gravel and aragonite sand.
 Substrates containing sea shells buffer too.
 So it's common practice to use specialist cichlid substrates that buffer or even marine substrates like coral sand in Lake Malawi and Lake Tanganyika cichlid aquariums.